What can my Guinea Pig eat?

 Below is a list of several fruits, vegetables, plants and herbs that guinea pigs enjoy eating as well as a list of toxic foods for guinea pigs.

-Small Amounts: 2 – 3cm slices
+Small Amounts: about 2cm thick slices

-Feed Rarely: Once a month
+Feed Rarely: Once a month at most

-- Broccoli – High amounts of Vitamin C but can cause gas in large amounts, introduce slowly
+- Broccoli – High amounts of Vitamin C but can cause gas in large amounts, introduce slowly and only feed occasionally

-- Carrot – Calorie dense and shouldn’t be fed everyday
+- Carrot – Calorie dense and shouldn’t be fed everyday but can be fed often

 - Capsicum – Also known as bell pepper, red capsicum is one of the best ways for your guinea pig to get vitamin C. Can be fed daily.

 - Corn – Fresh corn as well as its husk can be eaten but don’t allow your guinea pig to eat the cob.
-Tinned or frozen corn can not be used.
+Tinned or frozen corn can not be used

 - Kale – High in vitamin A and should be fed sparingly